|

 defining the casting.
 Clearly,

-the only other exposure that the general public had with Batman was in the
+the only other exposure that the general public had with Batman was with the

 hugely popular 1960’s TV series, whose campy, tongue-in-cheek style was the